zhengying-liu/autodl-contrib/README.md

 ## Where to submit

-[Email us](mailto:autodl@chalearn.org) a URL to an on-line storage place (e.g. dropbox or Google drive) when we can pull your data from.
+[Email us](mailto:autodl@chalearn.org) a URL to an on-line storage place (e.g. dropbox or Google drive) where we can pull your data from.

 ## Formats